Comment on page

 After the project is successfully created, you still will be able to change, add, and remove label sets.

-Adding the label sets can be done by clicking the dropdown, then choosing
+Adding the label sets can be done by opening up your Labels extension, clicking the dropdown, then choosing

 +Add new label set.
 You can create the label set manually or upload the label set file there.